Prem-ium/Auto-StockTrader/README.md

 `SOFI_LOGIN` = Login credentials of SOFI, seperated by ':'

+`EXCLUDE_ACCOUNTS` = Remove accounts in ACCOUNT_NAMES for testing, debugging, or excluding the purchase of the stock from the account.
+Seperated by commas.

 ## Features

 - Automation of purchase of stock across multiple accounts